Review | Economic sanctions were designed as a severe threat. Now they’re a default policy option.

 Of course, Russia invaded Ukraine anyway.
 More and tougher sanctions are planned in response, and the anticipation of them alone has been enough to crash financial markets in Russia, but at this point, Putin seems to have priced this into his calculations.
 In an era when sanctions often feel like the default U.S. response to every international crisis, Russia is already the second-most sanctioned country by the United States, after Iran.
-Barack Obama designated around 500 organizations and individuals for sanctions every year, and Donald Trump almost doubled that.
+President Barack Obama designated around 500 organizations and individuals for sanctions every year, and President Donald Trump almost doubled that.
 The Biden administration has not been shy about slapping sanctions on countries from China to Belarus to North Korea to Cuba.
 Politicians love sanctions for an obvious reason: They’re a way of taking concrete action to address wrongdoing — terrorism, illegal weapons programs, human rights abuses, invading another sovereign nation — without committing U.S. military force or putting American lives at risk.

 This happens even though the evidence that sanctions work is mixed at best — they accomplish their goals about a third of the time, according to one widely cited estimate.
 As the past week as shown, sanctions can only go so far toward preventing a foreign leader from doing something he’s already bent on doing.
 So, how did we ever get the idea that they could?